 Training:Two models of training in group facilitation have been developed by the REACH Pregnancy Programme team for midwives who want to facilitate Pregnancy Circles:

-· A 2-day training session facilitated by Nicky Leap, a midwife researcher with experience of implementing this type of care in Australia
+· A 1-day training session facilitated by Nicky Leap, a midwife researcher with experience of implementing this type of care in Australia.
+The training is delivered by the research team.

 · A Level 7 module at City, University of London, called ‘Advances in Midwifery: Facilitating Group Antenatal Care’.